Hiking & Backpacking

 Once on the trail, the Leader of the Day (one of the campers) leads the group.
-She reads the map, determines breaks, and sets a pace that allows our group to enjoy each step into the great unknown as we gain a sense of stewardship by connecting with the natural world on the road less traveled.
-The LOD (Leader of the Day) and camp staff are constantly check in with each girl in the group to make sure that we are hiking a good pace and to monitor and repair any foot blisters that may be developing.
+The LOD (Leader of the Day) reads the map, determines breaks, and sets a pace that allows our group to enjoy each step into the great unknown as we gain a sense of stewardship by connecting with the natural world on the road less traveled.
+The LOD and Alpenguides are constantly checking in with each person in the group to make sure that we are hiking a good pace and to monitor and repair any foot blisters that may be developing.
 As with all parts of camp, games are integral in backpacking.
 We have many trail games and riddles to work on while we hike.
 Eruption in song and making up special Alpengirl cheers are also a fun way to pass the time.
 On average we hike about 4 miles a day, sometimes less, sometimes more and we hike at a rate of about 1 mile an hour.
 The first day of backpacking is usually less because we generally start hiking right after a filling lunch at the trailhead.
 Towards the end of backpacking trips we are usually hiking faster, feeling stronger, and loving being away from civilization.

 What are the skills gained from backpacking at Alpengirl?

 - Gain physical fitness and awareness through the physical and mental requirements of hiking with a pack.

 - Develop safety skills and be informed regarding wildlife encounters, natural hazards, lost person scenarios and more.